Mark Twain House: Move to Hartford

 Mark Twain first came to Hartford in 1868 while writing The Innocents Abroad in order to work with publisher Elisha Bliss, Jr. of the American Publishing Company.
 Hartford was a publishing center at the time, with twelve publishers.
 He moved into a substantial home in Buffalo, New York after marrying Olivia Langdon; however, he considered moving to a more opulent house in Hartford within two years, partly to be closer to his publisher.

 The family first rented a house at what was called Nook Farm in 1871 before buying land there and building a new house.
 Twain said of Hartford, "Of all the beautiful towns it has been my fortune to see, this is the chief….
 You do not know what beauty is if you have not been here."
-He was attracted to the town which had the highest per-capita income of any city in the United States at that time.

 Architecture and construction

 The house was designed by Edward Tuckerman Potter, an architect from New York City.
 When it was being built, the Hartford Daily Times noted, "The novelty displayed in the architecture of the building, the oddity of its internal arrangement and the fame of its owner will all conspire to make it a house of note for a long time to come."
 The cost of the house was paid out of Mrs. Clemens' inheritance.

-The home is in the style of Victorian Gothic Revival architecture, including the typical steeply-pitched roof and an asymmetrical bay window layout.
+The home is in the style of Victorian Gothic Revival architecture, including the typical steeply pitched roof and an asymmetrical bay window layout.
 Legend says the home was designed to look like a riverboat.
 According to A Field Guide to American Houses the house was built in the Stick style of Victorian architecture.

 In 1881, an adjoining strip of land was purchased, the grounds re-landscaped, and the home was renovated.
 The driveway was redrawn, the kitchen rebuilt and its size doubled, and the front hall was enlarged.
 The family also installed new plumbing and heating and a burglar alarm.
 After its renovations, the total cost of the home amounted to $70,000, $22,000 were spent on furnishings, and the initial purchase of land cost $31,000.